RobinAxelsson/robinaxelsson.github.io/_posts/2021-09-09-ContinuousIntegration.markdown

 ## CI/CD Pipeline
 ![Image](https://wpblog.semaphoreci.com/wp-content/uploads/2020/11/ci-and-delivery-pipeline-1024x943.png)

 The above image describes the steps from new code til deployment.
-The idea is to automate every possible step along "the pipe" so that the software can have many small releases that all can be tracked and tested under version control. ***The part of the pipe mapped to Continuous integration is the CI-pipe and this is what the assignment is about.***
+The idea is to automate every possible step along "the pipe" so that the software can have many small releases that all can be tracked and tested under version control. ***The part of the pipe mapped to Continuous integration is the CI-pipe and this is what the assignment is about.*** A CI-pipe builds the source and takes it through a series of tests, before final compilation to a production ready deployable app.
 ## GitHub Actions
   GitHub Actions is event driven code/macro/script that executes on a remote server *inside the given GitHub repo*.
 You configure the Action inside a yaml-file under .github/workflows directory (See following source).